AlexisMolinaMR/raDIMod/README.md

 # raDImod

 Repository for _ab initio_ 3D modeling.
-Using information extraced from [ArchDBmap](https://github.com/jaumebonet/archdbmap) and [RADI](https://github.com/structuralbioinformatics/RADI) and passing it into Modeller with set of scripts allow to create protein models just form sequence information.
+Using information extraced from [ArchDBmap](https://github.com/jaumebonet/archdbmap) and [RADI](https://github.com/structuralbioinformatics/RADI) and passing it into Modeller this set of scripts allow to create protein models just form sequence information.

 ## Brief explanation of modules